Loading...

 How to consume Tuna In Water (Canned) without glucose spikes

-Include healthy fats such as avocado slices, olive oil, or a handful of nuts (like almonds or walnuts) to your meal.
-Healthy fats can help slow the absorption of carbohydrates.
+Add healthy fats like avocado or a handful of nuts to your meal.
+They can help moderate glucose spikes by slowing digestion.

 Stay Hydrated